aalto-trafficsense/public-transport-dataset/README.md

-[Helsinki Regional Transport](https://www.hsl.fi/en) fleet obtained by sampling http://dev.hsl.fi/siriaccess/vm/json every 30 seconds, restricting the timeperiod to the time of the trial and geoboxing the area around the coordinates sampled from the test participants.
+[Helsinki Regional Transport](https://www.hsl.fi/en) fleet obtained by sampling http://dev.hsl.fi/siriaccess/vm/json every 30 seconds, restricting the timeperiod to the time of the trial and geoboxing the area [around the coordinates](https://github.com/aalto-trafficsense/public-transport-dataset/blob/master/doc/transit-data-bounding-box.png) sampled from the test participants.

+_Note: No trains and not all buses are included in the live data!!
+One of the challenges of the exercise._

 The following columns are included:
   1. time (timestamp without timezone)